 GMI Core Strategy: The GMI core strategy is to help those who deploy, operate, and manage GIS organizations enhance their personal competency, and improve the effectiveness and ROI from their investment in GIS.
 The GMI will mobilize volunteer GIS professionals (to be called GMI Associates) to create the GMBOK, comprised of individual GIS Best Practices.

 The GMBOK will be developed by starting with frameworks that have already been developed by URISA, such as the GMCM and the GISCMM.
 Topics for individual GIS Management Best Practices will be developed from the 23 capability and 22 maturity components of the GISCMM.
 Each topic will include a narrative of the best practice, a policy template, recommended metrics, a description of required professional competencies to support the best practice, and recommended learning objectives to inform the development of a curriculum to teach the best practice.

 The URISA GIS Management Institute® is recognized as a worldwide authority for GIS management best practices.

-Greg Babinski, GISP, Immediate Past-President of URISA, explained the motivation behind the development of the GIS Management Institute: “The management of enterprise GIS operations requires knowledge, skills, and abilities that clearly set it apart from other management domains.
+Greg Babinski, GISP, Past-President of URISA, explained the motivation behind the development of the GIS Management Institute: “The management of enterprise GIS operations requires knowledge, skills, and abilities that clearly set it apart from other management domains.
 GIS operations today are highly complex, critical for effective agency services, and have been proven to deliver tremendous financial benefits.”
 He further noted that, “Central to the GMI, is the theory that as GIS operational maturity improves, ROI (return on investment) from GIS increases.”

 - Read Greg Babinski's article in URISA's Managing GIS Column in ArcNews